folio-org/mod-circulation/doc/guide.md

 ### Requests and loans

-A request for an item can be created by a requester.
-Both item id and requester id are stored in the newly created request.
-If the item is picked up, the request is closed and a loan is created.
-The corresponding loan consists of the same item id and requester id.
+A `request` for an `item` can be created by a requester.
+Both item id and requester id are stored in the newly created `request`.
+If the `item` is picked up, the `request` is closed and a `loan` is created.
+The corresponding `loan` consists of the same item id and requester id.

 ### What about the items and requesters?